Training Philosophy & Approach to Movement Training

 Self-inquiry & Education

 An interest in yourself and how you relate to a changing environment is a necessity.
 Through training we must examine ourselves, our strength and our weakness and accept absolute truths.
-Instead of just 'exercising' we must be educated on what it is we are doing and why.
+Instead of just 'exercising' we must be educated on what it is we are doing , why, and make thoughtful observations on the effect of the training.
 Training is approached in a scientific way, where we set up exercises and scenarios, make observations, and adjust our training accordingly.
 It must always have a functional and practical application to our daily lives.
 Taking pride in the process and not the outcome is essential.
 Humility is essential for real growth.
 Training is not something that you set aside time to do at a gym- it something you are doing every moment of your life.
 What are you training for?

 If we focus on first balancing and healing ourselves we will be more proficient at everything we do and get more beneficial and unexpected results.
 If we let desire for specific results guide our actions, we will not necessarily be balanced, and make us even more unbalanced.
 For example a goal of losing belly fat quickly may lead a person to doing lots of so called 'cardio' and 'fasting'.
 Neither action is 'wrong', but this may leave them exhausted, malnourished, moody, and still not help them achieve their goal.
 Their mood and concentration may suffer and other, more important aspects of their life may suffer.
 Then the person returns to old habits which might bring the belly fat back!
 If the focus is on the entire health of the person reaching our goals in a productive way is a lot more likely.
 Overall Health & Wellness must always be the first priority: diet, sleep, movement, energy levels, stress levels, sleep, occupation, family, friends etc. will have more long-term benefits than an aesthetic goal.
 If you live, eat, and move better, you will look better too!